tammet/gkc/README.md

 * `problem_file_name` is a problem file in TPTP syntax, possibly containing include commands like `include('Axioms/CSR002+5.ax')`.
-The included files are searched either under the problem folder, from the folder indicated by the environment variable TPTP or a fixed path `/opt/TPTP/` .
-For this example the file `/opt/TPTP/Axioms/CSR002+5.ax` would be looked up.
+The included files are searched either under the problem folder, from the folder indicated by the environment variable TPTP or a fixed path `/opt/TPTP/`.
 The TPTP problems and axioms are not included in the gkc distribution: for the TPTP syntax and problems, see <http://www.tptp.org/>
 * `strategy_file_name` is a json-syntax file for giving options and strategies to gkc.
 See and use the example files `unit.txt`, `neg.txt`, `runs.txt` in the `Examples` folder.